-If your child has been struggling with wellbeing, during the coronavirus period, there are many support sites/workbooks for you to use in the parents’ information section of the news item on the front page.
-The website is useful for other information your child may wish to know about our school, during the summer holiday. (www.annfieldplain-jun.durham.sch.uk)
+If your child has been struggling with wellbeing, during the coronavirus period, there are many support sites/workbooks for you to use in the parents’ information section of the news item on the front page and on their wellbeing page on DB Primary.

 Please see the school uniform section on the parents’ section of the school website, for expectations of uniform.
 You can order school uniform items directly online from: totstoteams.com (Tots to Teams); we do not take orders in school.
 You will have the choice to have the items delivered direct to your door, for a delivery charge, or in bulk to school.
 Children are able to wear navy jumpers etc., without logos, from local shops such as Asda etc. Please write your child’s name in all of their clothing.

 School is now cashless.
 School dinners and educational visits need to be paid for on Parent Pay.
 Parent Pay information is found in the parents’ section of this website.
 We will be able to help you set up Parent Pay accounts.
-All parents will need to use parent pay as school trips will be paid for by this (including the Howtown visit in 2021).
+All parents will need to use parent pay as school trips will be paid for by this.

-Once pupils are in Key Stage 2, there is no longer an entitlement to a no-cost school dinner, unless as a family you are entitled to Free School Meals (FSM).
 If you are unsure whether you will be entitled to FSM, school can undertake a quick check.
 Contact school with the claimant’s date of birth and the claimant’s national insurance number, if you would like this check completed.
-School dinners will cost £2:10 per day from September and must be paid for, in advance, through Parent Pay.
+School dinners cost £2:10 per day and must be paid for, in advance, through Parent Pay.
 Some people may have had a change in circumstances due to lockdown, please let school know if you have, even if you do not want FSM for your child; this allows school to receive additional pupil premium funding.

 - Every pupil needs to bring a filled water bottle to school every day.
 It needs to be clearly marked with their name.

 - Children’s names should be written on all of their school uniform and PE kits.
-PE kits need to be in all week, every week.
+PE kits need to be in every day in your child’s school bag.

 - School’s dress code includes appropriate hair styles – i.e. no symbols, pictures, patterns, hair extensions or vibrant colours during term time.